sguox002/leetcode/leetcode-all.md

 ->>

 ### hashset, hashmap
+<<-1590	Make Sum Divisible by P    		27.2%	Medium
+remove the min length subarray to make the sum divisible by p. hashmap using prefix sum. we record the prefix sum with index, and same prefix value. tsum%p=x, then the subarray sum shall have sum%p=x. looking for prefix-x.
+->>

+<<-1604	Alert Using Same Key-Card Three or More Times in a One Hour Period    		41.4%	Medium
+entry using keycard, entry will record name and time. return list of name entry 3 or more times in one hour in a single day.
+idea: hashmap to record entry time for each person.
+Then for each person we check one hour period entry times. (this can be approached using deque)
+->>

 ### tree

+<<-1586	Binary Search Tree Iterator II    		65.6%	Medium
+this we need add prev and hasPrev.
+- inorder traversal and put into vector, trivial
+- iterative: only maintain the visited nodes using stack.
+->>

+<<-1602	Find Nearest Right Node in Binary Tree    		75.0%	Medium
+given a node u, find its nearest right node. using dfs and store the previous node.
+->>

 <<-1609	Even Odd Tree    		54.0%	Medium
 root is level 0, child at level 1. odd indexed level all even, and even index level all odd. and in strictly increasing order.